danielfrg/mkdocs-jupyter/README.md

 - Add Jupyter Notebooks directly to the mkdocs navigation
 - Feel and look the regular Jupyter Notebook style inside mkdocs pages
+- Option to execute the notebook before converting
+- Show ipywidgets (requires execution of the notebook)
 - Support for mkdocs TOC

 ## Usage